weiliangc3/newsapi-test/README.md

 ## Regarding styling

-For demonstration I put time into the card and its parent component.
+For demonstration I put a cursory amount of time into the card and its parent component.
 The rest of the pages are very basic.

 ## Regarding api location

 Location of API is defaulted to localhost:3000 (dev).
 Ideally should be an env variable, but for purposes of this exercise, is just local.

 ## Regarding clicking of the cards